MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/carouselview/scrolling.md

 By default on a [`CarouselView`](xref:Xamarin.Forms.CarouselView), the [`SnapPointsType`](xref:Xamarin.Forms.ItemsLayout.SnapPointsType) property is set to `SnapPointsType.MandatorySingle`, which ensures that scrolling only scrolls one item at a time.

-The following screenshots show a [`CarouselView`](xref:Xamarin.Forms.CarouselView) that is not snapping items:
+The following screenshots show a [`CarouselView`](xref:Xamarin.Forms.CarouselView) with snapping turned off:

 [![Screenshot of a CarouselView without snap points, on iOS and Android](scrolling-images/snappoints-none.png "CarouselView without snap points")](scrolling-images/snappoints-none-large.png#lightbox "CarouselView without snap points")